natreed/Phonebill_Web_App_Java-Jetty-GWT/README.md

 # phonebill-gwt - Nathan Reed

-A restful web application built with GWT.
+A restful web application built with Jetty and GWT.

 This web application is designed to manage phonebills using a database for customers.